adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 This relatively new approach is 100% correct in its philosophy &mdash; it has the notion of a core and an enhanced experience and attempts to avoid the *fuck you* experience.
 However, it turns out that its implementation is frail.

-What *it* does, much like popular library vendors, is to *detect* (not test!) a few choice browser APIs in order to *infer* whether a browser can deliver the enhanced experience.
+What *it* does, much like popular library vendors, is to *detect* (not test!) a few choice browser APIs in order to *infer* (which is *bad!*) whether a browser can deliver the enhanced experience.
 However, this doesn't guarantee the enhanced experience, it just gives the enhanced experience a slightly better chance of success as we will see shortly.
 Here is it what it looks like:

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// bootstrap application